 Opportunities for Ohioans with Disabilities (OOD) is making available Pre-Employment Transition Services (Pre-ETS) to students with disabilities beginning at age 14.
 These services are introductory services and are intended to help students with disabilities get an early start in identifying career interests.
 Pre-Employment Transition Services are for students with disabilities who need these services and have been determined eligible for Vocational Rehabilitation (VR) services or are potentially eligible but have not applied for VR services.

 In conjunction with Opportunities for Ohioans with Disabilities, the Access Center for Independent Living offers instruction in Self-Advocacy:

 Learn skills needed for greater independence

 |Students will have an increased awareness of their rights and responsibilities.
 They will learn leadership skills to support success in the workplace, explore and connect with leadership or peer mentoring groups in their communities to expand networks.
 In addition, students will complete a form identifying their own personal self-advocacy interests and activities needed to build independence and self-advocacy skills.|

-For questions regarding the Access Center’s service contact:
+For questions regarding the Access Center’s Youth Services contact:

 For additional information and for service referral:

 Come join others with a disability, make friends and get support for your goals in life!

 Where: Access Center for Independent Living / 907 W. 5th St. Suite 100 Dayton Ohio 45402

 When: 3rd Tuesday of each month (except Dec) from 1:00 PM to 3:00 PM